codecowboydotio/codecowboy/content/development/libp2p.md

 Libp2p allows you to write distributed applications that can run almost anywhere and are independant of the platform they run on.

 ## How can it be used?
 Libp2p can be used to write distributed applications, as I mentioned above.
-In this case I'm going to demonstrate by writing a distributed control plane component for NGINX Unit.
+In this case I'm going to demonstrate by writing a distributed control plane component for NGINX Unit that syncs configurations.

 I wanted to explore the idea of using a peer to peer control plane to synchronise configurations among disparate NGINX unit instances.
 This made sense to me because unit has an API driven interface to configure it.
 Rather than using a "control plane" instance, I had thought to myself that every unit instance should have the following qualities.